Evaporating black holes: constraints on anomalous emission mechanisms: Discussion

 \section{Discussion}

 There seems to be wide space for new phenomena in the context of BH physics and quantum mechanics~\cite{Bekenstein:1997bt,Bekenstein:1995ju,Giddings:2017mym,Giddings:2017jts,Agullo:2020hxe}, some of them predicting much larger emission rates from BHs, as compared to Hawking's original calculation~\cite{Hawking:1974sw}.
 Here we argued that observations of BHs and GWs already limits the amount of energy that BHs in the stellar-mass range can lose through quantum processes to be smaller than $|\dot{M}| \sim 10^{-15} M_{\odot}/{\rm yr}$ for the most optimistic case (or $|\dot{M}|\lesssim 10^{-13}M_{\odot}/{\rm yr}$ for the less optimistic case where $P_g=0.01$).
 This limit, inferred from the observation of merging BH binaries and from the absence of a stochastic background of GWs, is still many orders of magnitude above the expected Hawking mass loss.
+In other words, the capability of current, or planned, detectors is orders of magnitude away from that necessary to probe standard Hawking radiation.
 Nevertheless, it is several orders of magnitude more stringent than previous forecasted bounds.
 It is quite remarkable that several decades after Hawking first predicted BH evaporation, with GW astronomy we now have strong observational evidence that, if astrophysical BHs do evaporate, they must do it in a very slow fashion.
 Not surprisingly, the constraints we obtained are still entirely consistent with Hawking's prediction, however they severely limit anomalously high evaporation rates.